jipiboily/naive/README.md

 # PaaS from scratch

 Some playground for my PaaS from scratch blog post or serie, part of an hypothetical blog serie, we'll see if I end up finishing/doing it!
+It will not be really from scratch, but using some quite low-level-ish pieces not everyone knows about.
+A real from scratch here would be doable but would require more work than the time I have to spend on this.

 If this end up being a thing, you'll see more on my blog, subscribe to my RSS feed: http://jipiboily.com :)